Library News Archive From March 2026

 North

-Tokuda-Hall is the author of numerous award winning, best-selling children’s and young adult books including Love in the Library, The Mermaid the Witch and The Sea duology, Squad, and The Worst Ronin.
+Tokuda-Hall is the author of numerous award-winning, best-selling children’s and young adult books including Love in the Library, The Mermaid the Witch and The Sea duology, Squad, and The Worst Ronin.
 She has been called “... one of the most unflinching voices in contemporary genre literature.”

-SpringFest: Crafting and Music for all Ages
+SpringFest: Crafting and Music for All Ages

 Thursday, March 26